UFOMelkor/DkplusCrud/docs/controller.md

 [`DkplusCrud\Controller\Feature\NotFoundReplacing`](https://github.com/UFOMelkor/DkplusCrud/blob/master/src/DkplusCrud/Controller/Feature/NotFoundReplacing.php)
 **Event:** `notFound`
-Can be used if an entity has not been found.
+Could be used if an entity has not been found.
 It sets a 404 response code and returns the content of another action, so you could show a list of related entities or something else.

 ### PaginationProvider